bluelibs/runner/README.md

 - **Explicit Registration**: All tasks, resources, events, and middleware have to be explicitly registered to be used.
 - **Dependencies**: Tasks, resources, and middleware can have access to each other by depending on one another and event emitters.
 This is a powerful way to explicitly declare the dependencies.

-Resources return through `async init()` their value to the container which can be used throughout the application.
+Resources return their value to the container using the async `init()` function, making them available throughout the application.

-Tasks return through `async run()` function and the value from run, can be used throughout the application.
+Tasks provide their output through the async `run()` function, allowing the results to be used across the application.

-All tasks, resources, events, and middleware have to be explicitly registered to be used.
-Registration can only be done in resources.
+All tasks, resources, events, and middleware must be explicitly registered to be used.
+Registration can only be done within resources.

 ## Installation